CouncilofLorien/counciloflorien.github.io/docs/cards/D/dragons-hunger.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable on a Dragon or Drake attack.
-If one is available, opponent must discard a hazard creature from his hand; this reduces the company's hazard limit by one.
-Otherwise, the attack is canceled and the opponent must reveal his hand.
+> > ***Playable on a Dragon or Drake attack.*** If one is available, opponent must discard a hazard creature from his hand; this reduces the company's hazard limit by one.
+Otherwise, the attack is cancelled.
 > >
 > > {: .fs-3 }
 > > _“The ponies screamed with terror, burst their ropes, and galloped wildly off.
 The dragon swooped and turned to pursue them...”_ ***---&#65279;Hob***